MaxNaudek/yu-gi-oh_cards/README.md

 In the project directory, you can run:

 ### `npm start or yarn start`

-These Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## How to Interact as a User.